GazeMotion: Gaze-guided Human Motion Forecasting: Method

 \section{Method}

 We define gaze-guided human motion forecasting as the task of predicting future body motion, for a certain time horizon, jointly from past body poses and eye gaze information.
-Human pose $p$ is represented by the 3D positions of all human joints $p\in R^{3\times n}$, where $n$ is the number of joints, and employed a unit vector $g\in R^3$ to indicate eye gaze direction.
+Human pose $p$ is represented by the 3D positions of all human joints $p\in R^{3\times n}$, where $n$ is the number of joints.
+Eye gaze direction is indicated using a unit vector $g\in R^3$.
 Given a sequence of past human poses $P_{1:t} = \{p_1, p_2, ..., p_t\}$ and human eye gaze $G_{1:t} = \{g_1, g_2, ..., g_t\}$, the task is to forecast human poses in the future $P_{t+1:T} = \{p_{t+1}, p_{t+2}, ..., p_{T}\}$.
 Our method consists of three main components: a gaze prediction network that forecasts future eye gaze from past gaze, a gaze-pose fusion procedure that fuses predicted future gaze and past poses into a gaze-pose graph, and a motion forecasting network that forecasts future motions from the fused gaze and motion data (see Figure \ref{fig:method} for an overview of our method).